apache/cordova-plugin-device-motion/README.md

 # cordova-plugin-device-motion

+> This plugin is no longer being worked on as the functionality provided by this plugin is now included in most browsers.
+For users who want to get the device's acceleration they should implement a `devicemotion ` event listener as outlined in the [W3C DeviceOrientation Event Specification](https://w3c.github.io/deviceorientation/spec-source-orientation.html).

 This plugin provides access to the device's accelerometer.
 The accelerometer is a motion sensor that detects the change (_delta_) in movement relative to the current device orientation, in three dimensions along the _x_, _y_, and _z_